Scottish Place Names

 - Wilson - there are several places in Scotland based on the surname of Wilson.
 The list includes Wilsonhall (Angus), Wilson Burn and Wilson's Pike (Scottish Borders), Wilson's Noup (Shetland Islands) and Wilsontown (South Lanarkshire).
 Wilson is even more commonly found in England, including the town of Wilson itself in Herefordshire and Leicestershire.
 The Scots Wilsons are a sept of Clan Gunn and now have their own family tartan (seen here).
 The Perth suburb commemorates Mr G.H.
 Wilson (ancestry not reported), a member of the Road Board for 43 years.

-A final category of suburban names comprises places that can be found in Scotland, but which, in Perth's case, definitely or most probably have no connection with Scotland.
+A final category of suburban names comprises places that can be found in Scotland or places based on Scottish family names but which, in Perth's case, definitely or most probably have no connection with Scotland.

 - Belmont (Scottish Borders, Shetland Islands and South Ayrshire) also found in England, Ireland and Wales.
 It is thought that the Perth suburb was named by Captain Francis Henry Byrne after an estate in England, though details supporting this claim have not been documented.